12 Jewelry Storage Ideas to Smartly Display Your Accessories

 To get started, Raymond suggests taking a look at all of your jewelry together.
 “I find it helpful to group jewelry into categories, such as all earrings together and all necklaces together,” she says.
 This way, you’ll always know the general place you should be looking for an item and can see all of the options right next to each other.

-Brooke Brinkman, SVP of Marketing & Communications for Simon G. Jewelry, suggests that those with a lot of jewelry add another step to the process: First dividing up your items according to how often you anticipate wearing them, and then by type.
+Brooke Brinkman, SVP of Marketing & Communications for Simon G. Jewelry, suggests that those with lots of jewelry add another step to the process.
+First, divide up your items according to how often you anticipate wearing them, and then by type.
 “You can then decide if you would like to place the items you don’t anticipate wearing as often in a safe deposit box,” she says.

 How do you store lots of jewelry?